orchest/orchest/docs/source/getting_started/installation.rst

 .. code-block:: bash

    git clone https://github.com/orchest/orchest.git && cd orchest

+   # Start a minikube cluster with profile "minikube".
+   minikube start --cpus=4

    bash orchest install

+   # Set up the default Fully Qualified Domain Name (FQDN) in your
+   # /etc/hosts so that you can reach Orchest locally.
+   echo "$(minikube ip)\tlocalorchest.io" >> /etc/hosts

 .. tip::
    🎉 Now that you have installed Orchest, be sure to check out the :ref:`quickstart tutorial